SLaks/Qx/README.md

 Qx is a set of extensions to [Q](https://github.com/kriskowal/q) that make it easier to work with promises of arrays of promises.

 ##Usage
-Unless specified otherwise, all Qx methods take an array and a callback function that does things to items in the array.
+All Qx array methods take an array and a callback function that does things to items in the array.

 All callbacks receive two parameters; the item and its index.
 If the array contains promises, Qx will wait for those promises to finish and pass their values to the callback.
 If the callback itself returns a promise, Qx will wait for it to finish too.